-Stenomesson aurantiacum is native to southern Colombia to central Peru.
+Stenomesson aurantiacum (Kunth) Herb. is native to southern Colombia to central Peru.
 Most specimens are found in the Quito region of Ecuador.
 This region experiences an almost constant year round temperature of 13 °C (55 °F).
 The dry period extends from July-September where rainfall averages to about 25 mm (1 inch).
 Photos by Alessandro Marinello.

 Stenomesson chloranthum Meerow & van der Werff is native to tropical lowlands of the Amazonas area of Peru.
 Unlike the Andean members of the genus which require cool winters to produce flowers, S. chloranthum needs to be kept above 13 °C [~55°F].
 Photos by Jacob Uluwehi Knecht.